-- Verify that there are no faults displayed on the HC-MPU board LCD display. - Verify that relays SAFS and SAFL are picked. - If neither relay is picked, check fuse F2 and then verify that the voltage measured between terminals 1 (1Bus) and 2 (2 Bus) is 120 VAC. - If relays SAFS and SAFL pick but the A contactor does not, check the starter overload and thermal overload contacts. - If relay SAFS does not pick, briefly place a jumper between 2 Bus and the SAFC screw terminal on the HC-CTL board (bypasses the safety string).
-If relay SAFS picks with the jumper, troubleshoot the safety string. - If relay SAFL does not pick, briefly place a jumper between 2 Bus and the DLAB screw terminal on the HC-CTL board (DLABR on the HC-RDR board).
-Make sure that relay GS on the HC-CTL board is also picked (GSR on the HC-RDR board).
-If relay SAFL picks with the jumper, troubleshoot the door lock string.
+- Verify that there are no faults displayed on the HC-MPU board LCD display. - Verify that relays SAFS and SAFL are picked (with Direction applied). - If neither relay is picked, check fuse F2 and then verify that the voltage measured between terminals 1 (1Bus) and 2 (2 Bus) is 120 VAC. - If relays SAFS and SAFL pick but the motor does not spin, check the thermal overload contact. - If relay SAFS does not pick, briefly place a jumper between 2 Bus and the SAFC screw terminal on the HC-CTL-2 board (bypasses the safety string).
+If direction is given and relay SAFS does not pick with the jumper, verify there are no faults. - If direction is given and relay SAFL does not pick, briefly place a jumper between 2 Bus and DLAB terminal on HC-CTL-2 board (DLABR on the HC-CTL-2 board).
+Jumper 2 Bus to relay GS on the HC-CTL-2 board and (GSR on the HC-CTL-2 board) to ensure they pick.
+If relay SAFL does not pick with the jumpers, verify there are no faults. - Verify that the GS and GSR LEDs are ON.
+Otherwise, connect 2 bus to GS and GSR terminals.